MyTooliT/ICOc/readme.md

 ## Python Interpreter and Python packages

 The required Python interpreter version is Python 3.5.4.
-Python 3.5.4 is supported at https://www.python.org/downloads/release/python-354/ .
-Furthermore, do not forgot to set the environment variables such that python interpreter runs are executed without the absolute Python path.
-Note that there will be missing python packages and its required to install theme via "python -m pip install packageName" and missing packages are listed at the program start of MyToolIt Watch and MyToolIt Watch Terminal.
+Python module installation: "python -m pip install packageName", also see anaconda-shell.bat and installModules.py

-It is recommended to use the anaconda installer to get python and an editor. (<https://www.anaconda.com/>)
+It is recommended to use the anaconda installer for getting python and an editor, like spyder3. (<https://www.anaconda.com/>)

 ## Download the program

-Please clone https://teckubtib@bitbucket.org/mytoolit/acquiredata.git (master) to a folder of your choice.
+Please clone git clone https://$username@bitbucket.org/mytoolit/mytoolitwatch.git (master) to a folder of your choice.

 This contains everything necessary to connect to an STU via CAN and pull data from the attached STHs.